heremaps/gluecodium/examples/README.md

-# Genium Hello World project
+# Gluecodium Hello World project

-Serves as a working prototype used to showcase the Genium tool.
+Serves as a working prototype used to showcase the Gluecodium tool.
 The project is structured as follows:

     .